sergiovelasquez18/holbertonschool-low_level_programming/README.md

- There are no shortcuts to any place worth going
+ There are no shortcuts to any place worth going.